oanegros/Blender_for_Biologists_2023/lessons/1a_eevee_emission.md

 We can now add new nodes with the options under `Add`, and connect nodes.
 Anythin that leads to the eventual `Material Output` node, is taken into account when rendering.

-This is an example of a simple shader for microscopy data, that you can try to recreate:
+This is an example of a simple shader for microscopy data, where the data emits white light, that you can try to recreate:

 <img src="../figures/simple 1a shader.png" width="500"/>

+Consider how each of the values changes the rendering!

-Here the `Attribute` reads out the `channelB` intensities in the volume.
+<details><summary>Explanation of this shader</summary> Here the `Attribute` reads out the `channelB` intensities in the volume.
 The `Fac` output of the `Attribute` node gives single values per voxel.
 The `channelB` is then piped into `Map Range`, which thresholds (here at  >0.1 - very dependent on your data!) and rescales the intensity.
 This goes to `Emission strength` - the emission of each voxel is defined by the rescaled intensity in the Blue channel.
 In the `Principled Volume`, the `Density` is set to 0.
 In this way, there is no obstruction for the emitted light.
-The `Principled Volume` shader is then piped to `Material Output`.
+The `Principled Volume` shader is then piped to `Material Output`. </details>

+\
 Test out what happens when the `Density` is also defined by the intensity!

-<details><summary>Clamp explanation</summary> Clamping values in blender means to restrict to values between 0 and 1 </details>
+<details><summary><code>Map Range > Clamp</code> explanation</summary> Clamping values in blender means to restrict to values between 0 and 1 </details>

 ## Necessary render settings